FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

     Francisco)
     -   I applied here back in 2013 too.
-They never got back to me after the 1st interview, which was weird but at that point I knew I wasn’t going to be attending anyhow.
+They never got back to me after the 1st interview, which was weird but at that point I knew I wasn't going to be attending anyhow.
 Word of caution: there is one very critical review that can be found [here](https://www.ashleymcnamara.com/2014/05/06/closing-the-redacted-academy-chapter/).
     -   Course Report (N/A)